Quick Start for Dosimetry Check and

 to change the file do so.
 On a Windows

 machine use something like WordPad to edit a text file.
-After changing this file you must run
+After changing this file you must run program

-program tools.dir\ComputeCalConstant.exe.
+tools.dir\ComputeCalConstant.exe.
+The

-where you loaded Dosimetry Check.
+loaded Dosimetry Check.

 ComputeCalConstant.exe is an ASCII program which you must run in a